Sex and What the Bible Teaches About It

 The Bible does not gloss over the realities of human brokenness, particularly when it comes to sexuality.
 Alongside its affirmations of sex as a sacred and meaningful part of life, Scripture also tells stories that are raw, painful, and deeply unsettling.
 These accounts of sexual sin, violence, and exploitation reflect how human desire, when twisted by selfishness, power, or rebellion, can inflict deep and lasting harm, not only on individuals but also on families, communities, and entire nations.

 The stories of rape in Genesis 34 and 2 Samuel 13 are particularly tragic and difficult to read.
 In Genesis 34, Dinah, the daughter of Jacob and Leah, is sexually violated by Shechem, a local prince.
 Though he later expresses a desire to marry her, the violence he inflicted cannot be undone, and the resulting retaliation by Dinah’s brothers plunges the entire region into bloodshed.
 This narrative exposes the vulnerability of women in the ancient world and the far-reaching consequences of sexual violence.
-Similarly, in 2 Samuel 13, Amnon, a son of King David, becomes obsessed with his half-sister Tamar and ultimately rapes her.
-The story highlights the personal devastation Tamar experiences—”where could I carry my shame?” she asks—and the societal failure to protect and restore her.
-David’s silence and inaction following the incident serve as a sobering reminder of how justice can be denied even by those in power.

 Adultery, too, is portrayed in Scripture not merely as a personal moral lapse but as a deeply disruptive act that can unravel lives and undermine trust.
-The infamous story of David and Bathsheba in 2 Samuel 11 is a case in point.
+The infamous story of David and Bathsheba in 2 Samuel 11 is a prime example.
 David, overcome by desire, abuses his kingly authority to sleep with Bathsheba, the wife of one of his most loyal soldiers.
 When she becomes pregnant, David orchestrates a cover-up that ultimately results in her husband’s death.
 This layered tale of lust, deceit, and murder illustrates how far sin can spiral when left unchecked.
-And yet, this same story also becomes a powerful narrative of repentance and grace.
-When the prophet Nathan confronts David, he acknowledges his sin with genuine remorse.
-His prayer in Psalm 51 remains one of the most poignant confessions in the Bible, expressing deep sorrow and a longing for renewal: “Create in me a clean heart, O God, and renew a right spirit within me.”

 Throughout Scripture, prostitution is frequently mentioned—not only as a literal reality but also as a metaphor for spiritual unfaithfulness.
 God famously commands the prophet Hosea to marry Gomer, a woman described as promiscuous, to symbolise Israel’s unfaithfulness to the Lord.
 And yet, the relationship between Hosea and Gomer also becomes a powerful allegory of God’s persistent, redeeming love.
 Despite Gomer’s repeated betrayals, Hosea continues to pursue and restore her, reflecting the lengths to which God will go to reclaim His wayward people.

 In the New Testament, Jesus consistently demonstrates compassion toward those whose lives have been marked by sexual shame or scandal.
 His approach is never to excuse sin, but to offer a path forward—one rooted in grace, dignity, and transformation.
 In John 8:1 11, a woman caught in the act of adultery is brought before Jesus by religious leaders hoping to trap Him in a legal dilemma.
 Rather than condoning her sin or condemning her as the crowd expected, Jesus turns the situation inward: “Let any one of you who is without sin be the first to throw a stone at her.”
-One by one, the accusers depart, and Jesus tells her, “Neither do I condemn you.
-Go now and leave your life of sin.”
-In this profound moment, we see a perfect blend of truth and grace—Jesus neither ignores the moral weight of her actions nor allows her to be defined or destroyed by them.

 These stories underscore a profound and consistent theme throughout the Bible: while sexuality is deeply significant and capable of great harm when misused, it is never beyond the reach of God’s redeeming love.
 Sexual sin, whether self-inflicted or suffered at the hands of others, does not have the final word.
 The God of Scripture is not only a lawgiver but also a healer—One who brings justice for the oppressed, grace to the repentant, and restoration to the broken.
 In Jesus, those shamed by their past are given new names, new purposes, and the opportunity to live in freedom.